 Applicants' witnesses Roberts, Paul, Mayfield, and Stewart all confirmed that SharpVue has reached oral agreement with Mr. Paul, Ms. Mayfield, and Captain Stewart to stay on in their current roles post-closing to ensure a seamless transition.
-See, e.g., tr. vol. 2, 45, 129; tr. vol. 8, 108.
+(See, e.g., Tr.
+Vol. 2, 45, 129; Vol. 8, 108).
 Their testimony also confirmed that most employees of the current operations will also be maintained.
-See, e.g., tr. vol. 2, 45.
+(See, e.g., Tr.
+Vol. 2, 45).